 The 47th Pennsylvania returned to Hilton Head on 23 October, where members of the regiment served as the funeral Honor Guard for the commander of the U.S. Army’s 10th Corps and Department of the South, General Ormsby M. Mitchel, who died from yellow fever on 30 October.
 The Mountains of Mitchel, a region of the South Pole on Mars discovered by Mitchel in 1846 while working as an astronomer at the University of Cincinnati, and Mitchelville, the first Freedmen’s town created after the Civil War, were both later named for him.
 The men of the 47th Pennsylvania were the soldiers given the high honor of firing the salute over his grave.

-That same year – on 18 December 1863, Private Breidinger also re-enlisted, re-mustering for a second, three-year term of service with the 47th Pennsylvania Volunteers at Fort Taylor, Key West, Florida.
+That same year—on 18 December 1863, Private Breidinger re-enlisted at Fort Taylor in Key West, and then re-mustered for a second, three-year term of service with the 47th Pennsylvania Volunteers.

 When the 47th Pennsylvania Volunteers were ordered to expand the Union’s reach across Florida in early January 1864, Captain Richard Graeffe and a group of men from A Company were assigned to special duty.
-Raiding area cattle herds in order to provide food for the growing Union troop presence, Graeffe also took his detachment of 47th Pennsylvania Volunteers north to Fort Myers and beyond.
-Abandoned in 1858 after the U.S. government’s third war with the Seminole Indians, the fort was ordered to be reclaimed and revitalized in 1864 by General D. P. Woodbury, Commanding Officer, U.S. Department of the Gulf, District of Key West and the Tortugas to facilitate the Union’s Gulf Coast blockade while also offering shelter for pro-Union supporters and those fleeing Rebel troops, including Confederate Army deserters and escaped slaves.
+Raiding area cattle herds in order to provide food for the growing Union troop presence in the region, Graeffe also took his detachment of 47th Pennsylvania Volunteers north to Fort Myers and beyond (see illustration of fort’s blockhouse at left).
+Abandoned in 1858 after the U.S. government’s third war with the Seminole Indians, the fort was ordered to be revitalized by General D. P. Woodbury, Commanding Officer, U.S. Department of the Gulf, District of Key West and the Tortugas, to facilitate the Union’s Gulf Coast blockade while also offering shelter for pro-Union supporters and those fleeing Rebel troops, including Confederate Army deserters and escaped slaves.
+According to Schmidt: